DIDSR/DRAGen/README.md

   end
 ```

+<p style="text-align: center;"> Overview of the decision region generation and analysis process  </p>

 This repository contains the implementation for the methodology in the paper "Decision region analysis to deconstruct the subgroup influence on ai/ml predictions".
 The paper is available at this [link](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12465/124651H/Decision-region-analysis-to-deconstruct-the-subgroup-influence-on-AI/10.1117/12.2653963.short).